SillyFreak/svelte-blockly/README.md

 # svelte-blockly

 [Blockly](https://developers.google.com/blockly/) Wrapper for Svelte.
-The `Blockly` component does roughly the work of [`Blockly.inject()`], plus some handling of localization and transform and change tracking.
+The `Blockly` component does roughly the work of [`Blockly.inject()`](https://developers.google.com/blockly/reference/js/Blockly#.inject), plus some handling of localization and change tracking.

 This was extracted from a personal project, so its initial scope was rather limited.
 Expect rough edges, but bug reports and contributions are welcome!